 (5) In this regulation —

-“affected land” means land to which the Scheme or Amendment relates;
+affected land means land to which the Scheme or Amendment relates;

-“review expenses” means expenses incurred by a local government in undertaking an environmental review of a Scheme or Amendment in accordance with instructions issued under section 48C(1)(a) of the EP Act;
+review expenses means expenses incurred by a local government in undertaking an environmental review of a Scheme or Amendment in accordance with instructions issued under section 48C(1)(a) of the EP Act;

-“value”, in relation to land, means the rateable value of the land recorded in the rate records of the local government at the time the resolution to prepare or adopt the Scheme or Amendment was passed.
+value, in relation to land, means the rateable value of the land recorded in the rate records of the local government at the time the resolution to prepare or adopt the Scheme or Amendment was passed.

 [Regulation 25B inserted in Gazette 2 Aug 1996 p.
 3637-8; amended in Gazette 27 Aug 2002 p.
 4361.]